Magnetic Effects of Electric Current | Class 10 CBSE | Web Notes | Part 5: Electromagnetic Induction

 • The needle of the galvanometer shows a momentary deflection to the right.
 It indicates the presence of a current in the coil AB.
 The deflection becomes zero the moment the motion of the magnet stops.

 • Now withdraw the north pole of the magnet away from the coil.
-So the galvanometer is deflected toward the left, showing that the current is set up in opposite direction.
+So the galvanometer is deflected toward the left, showing that the current is set up in the opposite direction.

-• Place the magnet stationary near to the coil.
-Keep its north pole towards the end B of coil.
-The galvanometer needle deflects toward the right when the coil is moved towards the north pole of the magnet.
-Similarly, the needle moves toward left when the coil is moved away.
+• Place the magnet stationary near the coil.
+Keep its north pole towards the end B of the coil.
+The galvanometer needle deflects toward the right when the coil is moved towards the magnet.
+Similarly, the needle moves to the left when the coil is moved away.

-• When the coil is kept stationary with respect to the magnet, the deflection of the galvanometer drops to zero.
+• When the coil is stationary with respect to the magnet, the deflection of the galvanometer drops to zero.

 • Take two coils of copper wire having many turns (say 50 and 100 turns).
 Insert them over a non-conducting cylindrical roll.